Home Sprouting Seeds Organic Alfalfa Seeds

 Origin: Italy

-Allergen Information: Packed on premises that handle gluten, tree nuts, sesame, soya, peanuts.
+Allergen Information: Packed on premises that handle gluten, tree nuts, sesame, soya, peanuts, celery, mustard.
+Suitable for vegans and vegetarians.

 Back